Add code components to a field or entity in model-driven apps

 Step.
 This represents the unit to increment or decrement when adding to or subtracting from the current value.
 For example, for budget amount you can select 100 dollar increments\decrements.

 Hide Default Control.
-Selecting this option hides the component so neither the component or the data is displayed in any of the clients that don't support the code component.
+Hides the component so neither the component or the data is displayed in any of the clients that don't support the code component.

 Select OK, to close the Field Properties page.